wensheng-li/online-coding-academy/README.md

 To verify that the system correctly retrieves data from the database:

-1. Make sure your MySQL database is set up with the correct data by importing the provided db.sql file.
+1. Import the provided db.sql file to ensure your MySQL database is set up with the correct data.
-2. Check that your PHP backend (get_enrolments.php) successfully fetches data when called from the frontend.
+2. Check that your PHP backend (get_enrolments.php) successfully fetches data when called from the front end.
-3. Open the browser’s developer tools (F12), go to the Network tab, and verify that the correct API requests are being made and the data is being returned as expected.
+3. Open the browser’s developer tools (F12), go to the Network tab, and verify that the correct API requests are being made and the data is returned as expected.
-4. The table should populate with enrolment data and allow filtering, sorting, and pagination to ensure everything is functioning properly.
+4. The table should populate with enrolment data and allow filtering, sorting, and pagination to ensure proper function.

 ## Future Enhancements